Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Sweet.

-That's actually fucking sick, Cam.
+That's actually fucking sick.

-Can I have a go?
+Can I ever go?

 Unfortunately, it's broken down.